Not All Rack lifts Are Created Equally

 - It should not break your budget

 There are distinct disadvantages and advantages among various rack lifts on the market today.
-Some manufacturers try to woo customers with expensive bells and whistles that are not necessary.
+Some manufacturers may try to woo you with expensive bells and whistles that are not necessary.

 In Your Data Center Simpler Is Better

 Size is another important factor.
 RackLift™ can spin 360° in a two-tile aisle because it’s a “tower style” design.
-Competitive models have their batteries, motors, gearbox and control circuitry at the rear, behind the “mast” which makes their units about 51 percent longer than RackLift™ (see note 2)*.
+Competitive models have their batteries, motors, gearbox and control circuitry at the rear, behind the “mast” which makes their units about 51 percent longer than RackLift.
 This creates a footprint about four feet in length.
 What looks compact in the brochure can become a huge frustration in narrow aisles.

 Keep it simple – get a basic tool for a basic job.
-That’s RackLift™.
+That’s RackLift.

 * Note 1:

-(A) Regular maintenance for motorized rack lifts include charging batteries every 2 weeks even if they have not been used, (B) changing winch oil annually “by siphoning oil using a standard pump”.
+(A) Regular maintenance for motorized units include charging batteries every 2 weeks even if they have not been used, (B) changing winch oil annually “by siphoning oil using a standard pump”.
 (C) Battery warranty is limited to only 90 days.